door2door-io/data-engineer-challenge/README.md

 # Data Engineer challenge

 door2door, the provider of the 'allygator shuttle' service in Berlin, collects the live position of all vehicles in its fleet in real-time via a GPS sensor in each vehicle.
 These vehicles run in operating periods that are managed by door2door's operators.
 An API is responsible for collecting information from the vehicles and the operators.
-An step of the API's processing of this information, is to emit events to a data stream from which another component process and store them in a data lake.
+A step of the API's processing of this information, is to emit events to a data stream from which another component process and stores them in a data lake.

 For this challenge, we collected a sample of the data lake structure and put it on the `/data` folder.